Home Health Care Jobs: Career Options and Requirements

 Home health aides may work privately with no training or certification; however, agencies that receive government reimbursements for medical care must comply with federal regulations.
 To be eligible for agency employment, home health aides may need CPR training, negative results on their TB test, evidence of current vaccinations and acceptable general health.
 Some employers also require a current driver's license, use of a vehicle and proof of car insurance.

 Nursing aides have limited options apart from the kind of setting in which they work.
-According to the BLS, those aides employed in the home health care industry earned a mean salary of $23,940 in 2013, and demand was expected to increase 21% for all nursing assistants, including aides, between 2012 and 2022.
+According to the BLS, those nursing assistants employed in the home health care industry earned a mean salary of $23,940 in May 2013, and demand was expected to increase 21% for all nursing assistants, including aides, between 2012 and 2022.

 Requirements for Nursing Aides